-Figure 10 represents the major purposes for which land was acquired in the cases before the High Court in Karnataka.
+Figure 10: Karnataka - major purposes for the acquisition of land cases before the High Court in Karnataka.
 Similar to Maharashtra, the most common purpose for which land was acquired in Karnataka was hydroelectric and irrigation projects.
-The next most common purpose was residential areas/layouts.
+The next most common purpose was residential areas/ layouts.
 There are no cases relating to the acquisition of land for industries.
 This could be attributed to the fact that the Karnataka Industrial Areas Development Board (KIADB) handles the acquisition of land for industrial purposes.
 Under the KIADB's procedure, the promoters of the single unit complex (SUC) need to obtain the consent of the persons whose land is going to be acquired before the initiation of the acquisition proceedings.
-Since consent has been obtained beforehand, disputes may be less likely.
+Since consent has been obtained beforehand, disputes may be less likely.55